FrancisCrickInstitute/dm3d-pages/tutorial.md

 ## Segmenting the membrane using original image data.

 Once the channel is selected, the corresponding image will load, and the 3D canvas will remain unchanged.
+Pressing "H" in the 3D canvas will display a list of shortcuts.
 The name of the image should appear on the top right of the main control panel.
 On the left side of the panel, a cross-sectional view of the image will be displayed, together with a binarized version of the cross section, on the right of the left panel.